Iran brands UAE-Israel deal a stab in the back to 'all Muslims' | The Canary

 A deal brokered by the US

 In a deal brokered by the US, the UAE and Israel announced on 13 August that they agreed to establish full diplomatic ties.
-And that Israel will halt plans for annexation of occupied land sought by the Palestinians for their future state.
+And that Israel will halt plans for annexation of occupied land sought by the Palestinians, reportedly as a result of this deal.

 The agreement makes the UAE the first Gulf Arab state – and the third Arab country, after Egypt and Jordan – to have full diplomatic ties with Israel.